workers-safety/workers-safety-website/content/menu/links.md

 [**Artists’ Legal Advice Services (ALAS)**](http://www.alasontario.ca/) – provides free volunteer-based summary legal advice to artists living in Ontario, and typically assists with issues relating to contracts, defamation, copyright, trademarks and royalties or other payments.

-[**Law Society of Upper Canada (LSUC)**](http://www.lsuc.on.ca/) – regulates Ontario's lawyers and paralegals in the public interest, and facilitates access to justice for the people of Ontario.
+[**Law Society of Ontario (LSO)**](https://lso.ca/home) – regulates Ontario's lawyers and paralegals in the public interest, and facilitates access to justice for the people of Ontario.

 ***